kolkhis/tech-notes/homelab/storage-rebuild.md

       partition type code GUIDs).
     - Used after cloning a disk in order to render all GUIDs unique once again.

-!!! note
+!!! info "Check your own disks!"

+    These are the disks that I used.
-    These are example disks. `/dev/sda` is the main boot drive, but `/dev/sdc` will likely not be the backup drive when we get one.
+    `/dev/sda` is *my* main boot drive, it may not be *your* main boot drive.
+    `/dev/sdc` is *my* backup drive, it may not be *your* backup drive.

+    If you're using these notes as a guide, check which disks you need to be using on your machine.

 ### Create RAID1 Array for Root Filesystem
 We'll need one partition for this.